swiftlang/swift-evolution/proposals/0192-non-exhaustive-enums.md

 If a library author adds a case to a frozen enum, any existing switches will likely not handle this new case.
 The compiler will produce an error for any such switch (i.e. those without a `default` case or `_` pattern to match the enum value), noting that the case is unhandled; this is the same error that is produced for a non-exhaustive switch in Swift 4.

-If a library author changes an enum previously marked frozen to make it non-frozen, the compiler will likewise produce an error for any switch that does not have a `default` case or `_` pattern, noting that it needs either a `default` or `unknown` case.
+If a library author changes an enum previously marked frozen to make it non-frozen, the compiler will produce a warning for any switch that does not have a catch-all case.

 ## Effect on ABI stability